dotgreg/tiny-wechat-jssdk-server/README.md

 * Designed to :
     * Be used as a tool for **rapid prototyping** on wechat JSSDK, **small websites and H5** quick solution
-    * Have **no dependancies**, no database connection (working using json to store ticket/token)
+    * Have **no dependencies**, no database connection (working using json to store ticket/token)
     * Be **stupid simple to use**, edit and upgrade, based on no framework, pure vanilla php and js
     * Be a standalone microservice, **use a unique api for all your H5 and websites** (ex http://api.wx.mycompany.cn)

-* Frontend part contains a watcher that will do a call to the api if it detects the URI changed (for VueJS and other Frontend frameworks)
+* Frontend part contains a **watcher** that will update the signature if a URI change is detected (for VueJS, React, Angular and other Frontend frameworks)

 ## Why

-* Wechat JSSDK API implementation on websites and H5 is a pain, requiring backend, storage and frontend logic.
+* Wechat JSSDK API implementation on websites and H5 **is a pain**, requiring backend, storage and frontend logic.
 * Using this system, you can setup once and for all your websites and H5 an API system, the only thing needed is adding the wxSharing.js on your pages.
-* It is also compatible with VueJS, Angular and React with its watcher that detect URL changes.

 ## Installation
 1. **Setup API Server**